ksysoev/wasabi/README.md

 In this example, a new dispatcher is created with a custom backend that is stored in `myBackend` variable.
 The second argument is the request parser that accepts WebSocket messages and returns Request.

-The router dispatcher allows to routing of incoming WebSocket messages to the desired backend, to add additional backends to the created dispatcher you can use `channel.AddBackend` method:
+The router dispatcher allows to routing of incoming WebSocket messages to multiple backends, to add additional backends to the created dispatcher you can use `channel.AddBackend` method:

 ```golang
 chatDipatcher.AddBackend(myNotificationBackend, []string{"notifications", "subscriptions"})